Martin Delany: Early life and education

-Delany was born free in Charlestown, Virginia (present-day Charles Town, West Virginia, not Charleston, West Virginia) to Pati and Samuel Delany.
+Delany was born free in Charles Town, Virginia (now Charles Town, West Virginia) to Pati and Samuel Delany.
 Although his father was enslaved, his mother was a free woman.
 Under Virginia's slave laws, children were considered born into the social status of their mothers (partus sequitur ventrem).
 All of Delany's grandparents had been born in Africa.
 His paternal grandparents were of Mandinka ethnicity (from modern-day Mali), taken captive during warfare and brought as slaves to the Virginia colony.
 Family oral history said that the grandfather was a chieftain, who had escaped to Canada for a period, and died resisting slavery's abuses.

 His mother Pati's parents were born in the Niger Valley, West Africa, and were of Mandinka ethnicity.
 Her father was said to have been a prince named Yafaye, captured with his betrothed Fenda and brought to America as slaves.
-After some time, their master gave them their freedom in Virginia, perhaps based on their noble birth.
+After some time, their enslaver released them from bondage in Virginia, perhaps based on their noble birth.
 Yafaye returned to Africa.
 Graci stayed in the colony with their only daughter Pati.
 When Delany was just a few years old, attempts were made to enslave him and a sibling.
 Their mother Pati carried her two youngest children 20 miles to the courthouse in Winchester to argue successfully for her family's freedom, based on her own free birth.

 As he grew up, Delany and his siblings learned to read and write using The New York Primer and Spelling Book, given to them by a peddler.
-Virginia prohibited education of black people.
+Virginia prohibited the education of Black people.
 When the book was discovered in September 1822, Pati moved with her children to nearby Chambersburg in the free state of Pennsylvania to ensure their continued freedom.
 They had to leave their father Samuel, but a year later he was allowed to buy his freedom and he rejoined his family in Chambersburg.

 In Chambersburg, young Martin continued learning.
-Occasionally he left school to work when his family could not afford for him to study.
-In Pennsylvania, black children were only educated through the elementary grades, so Delany educated himself by reading.
+Occasionally, he left school to work when his family could not afford for him to study.
+In Pennsylvania, Black children were only educated through the elementary grades, so Delany educated himself by reading.
 In 1831, at the age of 19, he journeyed west to the growing city of Pittsburgh, where he attended the Cellar School of the African Methodist Episcopal Church.
 He apprenticed with a white physician.

 Delany and three other young black men were later accepted into Harvard Medical School, but they were forced to leave after white students protested.
 The whites reportedly petitioned the school to exclude applicants of color.

 Marriage and family

-While living in Pittsburgh, in 1843 Delany met and married Catherine A. Richards.
+While living in Pittsburgh, in 1843, Delany met and married Catherine A. Richards.
 She was the daughter of a successful food provisioner, said to be one of the wealthiest families in the city.
 The couple had eleven children, seven of whom survived into adulthood.
 The parents stressed education, and some of their children graduated from college.